lloydwindrim/hyperspectral-autoencoders/README.md

 ## Prerequisites

 The software dependencies needed to run the toolbox are python 2 or python 3 (tested with version 2.7.15 and 3.5.2) with packages:
-* tensorflow (tested with v1.14.0) - cpu or gpu version
+* tensorflow (tested with v1.14.0)
 * numpy (tested with v1.15.4)

 Each of these packages can be installed using [pip](https://pypi.org/project/pip/).
 The example scripts use some additional packages such as scipy (tested with v1.3.1) and matplotlib (tested with v3.0.3).

 ## Quickstart
-To start training an autoencoder right away, move to the /examples directory and run the example script:
+To start training an autoencoder right away, move to the /examples directory in the [github repo](https://github.com/lloydwindrim/hyperspectral-autoencoders) and run the example script:
 ```
 autoencoder_train_MLP_basic.py
 ```